marcohefti/request-network-api-client-ts/docs/TESTING.md

 Integration suites read from environment variables.
 The recommended setup is:

-- Copy `env/request-api-client.local.env.example` in this repository to `env/request-api-client.local.env`.
+- Copy `.env.example` to `.env` in the repository root
+- Fill in your credentials and test wallet addresses
+- The test scripts will automatically load variables from `.env`

+Alternatively, you can:
-- Either export the variables manually in your shell **or** set `REQUEST_API_CLIENT_ENV_FILE=env/request-api-client.local.env` before running `pnpm test:live`.
+- Export variables manually in your shell before running tests

-The env loader also falls back to a workspace-level file (for example `env/request-api-client.local.env` at the workspace root) when you consume this package inside a larger monorepo, but standalone usage should rely on the repo-local `env/` directory.
+- Set `REQUEST_API_CLIENT_ENV_FILE=path/to/custom.env` to use a custom file location

 **Required**